Notgnoshi/notgnoshi.github.io/_drafts/-todo.md

 * Definition/explanation of a limit

 The idea that "Continuous functions are ones that can be drawn without picking up your pen" leads us to the idea that the identity function $$x$$ is discontinuous because it takes two strokes of the pen to write.

+Random thoughts about questions/notes/lectures in a math course:

+* Three typs of questions:
+  - Questions of correction
+  - Questions of understanding
+  - Questions of extension
+* What's the purpose of a math lecture?
+If you learn by *doing* math, then what's the point of attending a lecture?

+  I suspect that many people misunderstand the purpose of lectures in a math course.
+While it *can* happen, most of the time understanding doesn't come from someone telling you something; it happens when you struggle-bus your way through a (hopefully) carefully designed problem.
+So why attend a lecture?
+It gives you a topic outline, it can help clear up misunderstandings, and it can serve as an introduction to the ideas you will later learn in depth.

+ * Notes:
+  - They provide you with something to study from later.
+  - Should not be a canonical copy of what was said in the lecture.